kierangilliam/first-class-comments/ideas.md

 socrates conditionally accepts (if else) tina (jokes) makes comparisons (< > <= >= && ||)

+x (likes when y is mad) calls functions maria (sad quote) plans for the eventual (creates functions)

 # unused: maria (sad quote), jerry (conspiracy theorist)
 | maria, love is not real. only death is certain. ?
 | maria, death is upon us. ?